FedjaW/gogogo/README.md

 **Candy**

 If you're transferring `less than 1500 bytes` over the network (http), it's all the same, right?
 That's called the `TCP packet`.
 That's the `MTU`,  the `maximum transmission unit`.
 So, whether you're transferring `one byte or 1499, it's pretty much all the same`.

+To find process running on a port

+`lsof -i tcp:3000`

+kill process

+`kill -9 <PID>`

+note: -9 kills the process immediately, and gives it no chance of cleaning up after itself.
+This may cause problems.
+Consider using -15 (TERM) or -3 (QUIT) for a softer termination which allows the process to clean up after itself.